What is it?

 What if I’m using the current Google Drive sync application?

 With this launch, Google Drive for Mac/PC is officially deprecated.
-It will no longer be supported by Google starting on December 11th, 2017, and it will shut down completely on March 12th, 2018.
+It will no longer be supported by Google starting on December 11th, 2017, and it will shut down completely at the end of March 2018.

 Once Google Drive File Stream is installed, a folder called Google Drive (see image below) will appear in the left hand Side bar in Finder.